-When backwash is initiated by pressure sensors, if the setpoint is set too close to the normal operating pressure or if there is a problem with an obstruction somewhere in the effluent line, the FilterMinder will perform one backwash cycle after another.
+When backwash is initiated by differential pressure, if the setpoint is set too close to the normal operating pressure, the FilterMinder will perform one backwash cycle after another.
 This situation has the potential to empty large quantities of pool water out of the waste line while never addressing the actual problem.
 In situations like this where less than five minutes elapse between subsequent backwash operations, after three backwash cycles the Pump and Heat outputs are turned off and a message is displayed indicating why the pool was shut down.

-In both cases, navigate the menu system to the VIEW ALARMS screen.
+If this happens, navigate the menu system to the VIEW ALARMS screen.
 The current alarm status will be displayed.
 Select YES to clear the alarm flags.
 The Pool will then re-start automatically.